 But it is not easy to remember to count every night.
 If we forget to count at night but remember it the next day before sundown, we can count but without saying the blessing for that day, and that night, we can count the next day with the blessing.
 But if we forget to count altogether, and totally miss a day, then we cannot resume counting with the blessing for the rest of the duration (until we try again next year).

-So it is pretty cool to be able to have an app on our phone, or tablet or iPad remind us to count.
+So it is pretty cool to be able to have an app on our smartphone, or tablet or iPad remind us to count.

 I had several criteria that I considered in choosing my preferences.

 I like an app that offers the original Hebrew, but also an English translation.
 I disqualified apps where the settings were only in Hebrew.
-Because although I can count in Hebrew, setting up the options to my liking only in Hebrew, was more than I felt like doing in the time allotted to this evaluation.
+Because although I can count in Hebrew, setting up the options to my liking only in Hebrew, was more than I felt most of my readers might want to do.

 Speaking of settings, being able to set a ringtone of my choosing got extra points, as did setting a reminder time for both the evening and the next day (insurance).
 It was also nice that it could be smart enough not to remind me if I already counted.